dmenezesgabriel/dmenezesgabriel.github.io/_posts/2020-06-10-database-handler-1.md

 ---

 A database handler offers a way to interface with databases of different kinds using code languages as Javascript and Python, so it's possible to bring an query result and manipulate as python dict objects on your ETL script, jupyter notebook analysis and many others.

+For this tutorial we will build a custom, but yet simple image of PostgreSQL relacional database from where we will collect information with our python based database handler.

 **Ingredients**:
 - PostgreSQL